UoA-eResearch/hub-stack/research-hub-web/README.md

 4. Serve the web project locally on port `4200`, querying the locally running GraphQL server
 5. Run the unit tests, with test-coverage reporting enabled.
 These unit tests are re-run whenever any files are changed

+Alternatively, if you are using VS Code/[VSCodium](https://vscodium.com/), press F5 to run the above tasks in separate terminals with debugging support enabled, or go to `Terminal > Run Task...` to see all available tasks.

 ## Testing
 This project includes both [unit](#unit-tests) and [e2e](#end-to-end-tests) tests, which can either be run manually, or with an [interactive CLI test runner](./test.sh) included with the project.
 Further detail is provided in the corresponding sections below.